rokath/trice/docs/TriceV1.0Encoding.md

 ### TCOBS For *Trice* messages optimized COBS

-This is inspired by rlercobs.
+This is inspired by rlercobs with focus speed over compression.

 #### Conditions